 Kwanzaa Celebration at the Charles H. Wright Museum of African American History in Detroit

-Celebrate culture and heritage with your family and friends at the Kwanzaa Celebration at the Charles H. Wright Museum of African American History in Detroit, with events on both Dec.
-26 and Dec.
-30, 2012.
+Bring the whole family for fun at the 2014 Kwanzaa celebration at the Charles H. Wright Museum of African American History in Detroit.